 Responsibilities

-For all didactic, laboratory, and clinical instruction to which a student is assigned, there must be a qualified individual(s) clearly designated by the program to provide instruction, supervision, and timely assessments of the student’s progress in meeting program requirements.
+For all didactic, experiential, and clinical instruction to which a trainee is assigned, there must be a qualified individual(s) clearly designated by the program to provide instruction, supervision, and timely assessments of the trainee’s progress in meeting program requirements.

 Qualifications Faculty/instructional staff must be effective in teaching and knowledgeable in subject matter as documented by appropriate professional credential(s)/certification(s), education, and experience in the designated content area.

+A Program Director may also serve as Faculty/Instructional Staff for the program.

+What constitutes “appropriate professional credential(s)/certification(s), education and experience” is determined by the subject matter or content area in which the faculty/instructional staff is teaching or providing clinical training.
+While one or more faculty within a program will need experience as a clinical ethicist to meet this standard in many of the competency areas and associated learning outcomes outlined in Appendix B, not all faculty members necessarily need this experience.
+For example, within CK.C.1 of Appendix B is the cognitive domain of “basic clinical terminology, medical conditions, and disease processes;” a faculty member could have the required knowledge with supporting credential(s)/certification(s), education and experience in this content area without being a practicing clinical ethicist.

+Program Coordinator

+Responsibilities

+Under the direction of the program director, the program coordinator supports the administration of the program.

+Qualifications

+The program coordinator must have documented administrative or administrative support experience.

+The program director or a faculty/instructional staff may also serve as the program coordinator.
+The position of program coordinator may also be shared by more than one person, each meeting the above qualifications, and may only account for a portion of an individual’s job responsibilities.

+Examples of activities that a program coordinator may engage in that support administration of the program may include but are not limited to coordinating and scheduling trainee activities required by the program or program sponsor, maintaining trainee records (e.g. absence requests, trainee evaluations, completion of program requirements), maintaining programmatic records (i.e. trainee placement, attrition rates, faculty roster and qualifications), supporting curriculum development and planning and compliance with relevant standards (may be external like these accreditation standards or internal as required by the program sponsor for clinical training programs).

 Curriculum

 The curriculum content must ensure that the program goals are achieved.
 Instruction must be based on clearly written course syllabi that include course description, course objectives, methods of evaluation, topic outline, and competencies required for graduation.
-Instruction must be delivered in an appropriate sequence of classroom, laboratory, and clinical activities.
+Instruction must be delivered in an appropriate sequence of classroom, experiential learning, and clinical and non-clinical activities.

-The program must demonstrate that the curriculum offered meets or exceeds the (CoA determines ‘content’ or ‘competencies’) listed in Appendix B of these Standards.
+The program must demonstrate that the curriculum offered meets or exceeds the competencies listed in Appendix B of these Standards.

-(Instruction to CoA: Clinical activities may be substituted with supervised practice experiences if clinical affiliates are not applicable to the profession)

 CAAHEP supports and encourages innovation in the development and delivery of the curriculum.

 Resource Assessment